 Know what are you looking for (book, chapter, article, report, statute, case (domestic, foreign, or international), regulation, UN Document, treaty, website, blog, discussion, arbitral award, etc.) before you start looking for it.
 It will save you time in the long run!

 Library materials may be checked out to an individual, not to a group.
 There is NO checking materials out to law review.
-Students working on law reviews are subject to the same due dates and overdue fines as other students, so please be sure to renew your item before the initial three-week circulation period expires.
+Students working on law reviews are subject to the same due dates as other students, so please be sure to renew your item before the initial four-week circulation period expires.